NAPPC Task Forces

 Imperiled Bombus Conservation – This group will work to identify and address key stressors to imperiled bumble bee heath, determine critical bumble bee research needs, and promote scientifically sound conservation of bumble bees.
 This will be accomplished through a bumble bee conservation grant program, development and dissemination of resources, and other focused projects (e.g., clean stock recommendations).

 Pollinator Communications – Work to create and share relevant, thoughtful, engaging, and hopeful communication campaigns about pollinators and their importance to our ecosystems.
 The goal for this group centers on elevating the work of the pollinator community at large (including other NAPPC Task Forces) and educating the public on the importance of pollinators.
-This is currently being done through the administration of a survey to the general public with the goal of determining what areas of pollinator conservation need more focused attention and educational resources.
-This task force also shines a spotlight on some of the incredible people and projects that are working to help conserve pollinators across North America through their Pollinator Conservation Spotlight Series.
+This is currently being done by analyzing the results of the Pollinator Communication Survey with the goal of determining what areas of pollinator conservation need more focused attention and educational resources.
+This task force also shines a spotlight on some of the incredible people and projects that are working to help conserve pollinators across North America through their Pollinator Conservation Spotlight Series, and manage the annual Pollinator Week Bioblitz community science initiative on iNaturalist.

 Pesticide Education – Determine how pesticide registration and regulation can be used as a tool to protect and promote pollinator health.
 This will be done through the development of a campaign to increase reporting of bee kill incidents, working directly with the National Association of State Departments of Agriculture to disseminate best practices, and engaging with gardeners, homeowners, growers, and pesticide applicators regarding pesticide use and pollinators.

-Pollinators on Managed Lands - Encourage incentives for pollinator habitat on transportation, utility rights-of-way, and renewable energy landscapes, including educational outreach and recognition of best practices (ex.
-NAPPC Awards).
-The task force will promote and vet applicants for the NAPPC Pollinator Electric Power Award and Pollinator Roadside Management Award.
+Pollinators on Managed Lands - Encourage pollinator habitat on transportation, renewable energy, and utility rights-of-way through educational outreach and recognition of best practices.
+The task force will promote and support the NAPPC Pollinator Electric Power Award and Pollinator Roadside Management Award, and amplify resources and materials to increase habitat and enhance pollinator health.

 North American Collaboration – Expand and enhance the North American collaborative nature of NAPPC.
 Brainstorm how to engage more participation from Canada, Mexico, First Nations, and Indigenous territories, Central America, and the Caribbean.
 Work on the translation of materials and support existing North American-wide strategies for pollinators.
 This group will attempt to bring more participation to NAPPC from underrepresented regions/countries in North America and explore methods of making the conference more relevant to all parties across the continent.